Adaptive Compute¶

 Guidance:

-Set MAX_QUERY_PERFORMANCE_LEVEL to the highest query performance you’re comfortable having for your largest queries.
+Set MAX_QUERY_PERFORMANCE_LEVEL to the highest performance level you’re comfortable allowing when the system has high confidence to optimize a query.
 Use budgets and resource monitors to govern total spend over time.

 Non-negative integer